 Action 2: Have a talk with your best friend about the climate and your concerns.
 The more we talk with each other, the greater the awareness will be of the problems and the solutions and the more prominent the climate will be as a national issue.
 And that will prompt politicians and business leaders to take notice.

-The Glasgow COP Climate Conference will begin in 100 days time.
-Are the nations, the leaders, the civil servants, the interested parties, ready?
+Last year we were counting down to COP26 which was being held at Glasgow with the United Kingdom as host.
+I posed the following questions:- Are the nations, the leaders, the civil servants, the interested parties, ready?
 Are they equipped with ideas and proposals?
 Are they ready to negotiate and encourage and take bold steps to reach an agreement that will see carbon emissions reduced to net zero by 2050?
 Will they be sufficiently pragmatic to be generous in funding support to enable poorer countries to be part of the movement to net zero?
 Will they be clear sighted, seeing the bigger global issues rather than being blinkered or distracted by individual agendas?
 Are they going to be supported by overwhelming popular support for those policies and actions that safeguard our shared future?

 Can we be part of that popular support?
 Can we also take action regarding our own lifestyle to contribute to the net zero emissions target?
 Are there 100 actions we can take between now and the Conference?